arnenoori/csc-357/lab4/runningfile.md

 # Inactivity Detector

-This program detects inactivity on the keyboard input and prints a message when no activity is detected for at least 10 seconds.
+This program detects inactivity on the keyboard input and prints a message when no activity is detected for at least 10 seconds as per the requirements of the lab

 ## How to compile and run the program